 Oil Tank Checks

-There are also some simple checks and precautions you can take yourself to ensure your tank is in a good condition:
+There are also for some simple checks you can take yourself to make sure your tank is in a good condition:

 - Check for signs of damage such as bulges or dents, deep scratches, cracks, discolouration or rust.

 - Look out for any oil that is leaking or has leaked out externally, particularly around valves, pipes or seams.